 Some Neglected Axioms in Fair Division

-Executive Summary — This paper considers allocation and bargaining problems, and introduces conditions that one might expect fair procedures to satisfy.
+Overview — This paper considers allocation and bargaining problems, and introduces conditions that one might expect fair procedures to satisfy.
 However, not all conditions one might hope for can be satisfied simultaneously.
 Furthermore, some apparently plausible and widely proposed axioms and procedures have consequences whose undesirability clearly goes far beyond what can be excused in this way.
 Thus pitfalls lurk in the field of fair division.
 Key concepts include:

 - The first condition, "nondiscrimination," asserts that, in an allocation problem, if two agents receive probability shares of the same item and no chance of any other, then their shares should be proportional to their entitlements.